awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 **Note**
 This procedure only works for clusters that were created with `eksctl`\.

-1. \(Optional\) If the **AmazonEKS\_CNI\_Policy** managed IAM policy \(if you have an `IPv4` cluster\) or the *AmazonEKS\_CNI\_IPv6\_Policy* \(that you [created yourself](cni-iam-role.md#cni-iam-role-create-ipv6-policy) if you have an `IPv6` cluster\) is attached to your [Amazon EKS node IAM role](create-node-role.md), we recommend assigning it to an IAM role that you associate to the Kubernetes `aws-node` service account instead\.
+1. \(Optional\) If the **AmazonEKS\_CNI\_Policy** managed IAM policy \(if you have an `IPv4` cluster\) or the `AmazonEKS_CNI_IPv6_Policy` \(that you [created yourself](cni-iam-role.md#cni-iam-role-create-ipv6-policy) if you have an `IPv6` cluster\) is attached to your [Amazon EKS node IAM role](create-node-role.md), we recommend assigning it to an IAM role that you associate to the Kubernetes `aws-node` service account instead\.
 For more information, see [Configuring the Amazon VPC CNI plugin for Kubernetes to use IAM roles for service accounts](cni-iam-role.md)\.

 1. This procedure assumes that you have an existing cluster\.
 If you don't already have an Amazon EKS cluster and an Amazon Linux 2 node group to add a Windows node group to, we recommend that you follow the [Getting started with Amazon EKS – `eksctl`](getting-started-eksctl.md) guide\.
 The guide provides a complete walkthrough for how to create an Amazon EKS cluster with Amazon Linux nodes\.

    Create your node group with the following command\.
 Replace every `example-value` with your own values\.
 **Important**
-To deploy a node group to AWS Outposts, AWS Wavelength, or AWS Local Zones subnets, don't pass the AWS Outposts, AWS Wavelength, or AWS Local Zones subnets when you create the cluster\.
-Create the node group with a config file, specifying the AWS Outposts, AWS Wavelength, or AWS Local Zones subnets\.
+To deploy a node group to AWS Outposts, AWS Wavelength, or AWS Local Zone subnets, don't pass the AWS Outposts, Wavelength, or Local Zone subnets when you create the cluster\.
+Create the node group with a config file, specifying the AWS Outposts, Wavelength, or Local Zone subnets\.
 For more information, see [Create a nodegroup from a config file](https://eksctl.io/usage/managing-nodegroups/#creating-a-nodegroup-from-a-config-file) and [Config file schema](https://eksctl.io/usage/schema/) in the `eksctl` documentation\.
 **Note**
 Amazon EKS optimized Windows AMIs can be configured to use `containerd` as a runtime\.
 When using `eksctl` for launching Windows nodes, specify `containerRuntime` as `containerd` in the node group configuration\.
 For more information, see [Enable the `containerd` runtime bootstrap flag](eks-optimized-windows-ami.md#containerd-bootstrap-windows) in this user guide or [Define container runtime](https://eksctl.io/usage/container-runtime/) in the `eksctl` documentation\.
-Replace *region\-code* with the AWS Region that your cluster is in\.
+Replace `region-code` with the AWS Region that your cluster is in\.

    ```
    eksctl create nodegroup \